Ever wish you could soar over your challenges at work. Without feeling wiped out by niggling self-doubt.? If yes…

 With consistent daily practice, you should begin to notice your own Observer Perspective tool helping you cope better with those self-blaming depressive thoughts.

-But be aware that this is depression trying to force you into an emotional coma.
+Depression's trying to trick you into an emotional coma.

-Into a state where you don’t feel you have a choice, you just have to stay in that bad state you’re in forever.
+Into a state where you're convinced you have no choice but to lay in your bad mental state forever.

-Don't allow depression to lull you into that emotional coma.
+Don't allow depression to lull you into that emotionally vegetative state.

 Refuse to believe all the lies depression tells you about yourself.

-Because the words and the beliefs you accept may seem powerless.
-But these words and beliefs are what determine where you live in life.
+Because the belief you accept may seem powerless.
+But this belief determines where you live in life.

 Or whether you'll live in a mental prison fashioned by depression.